Z1ngo1/cobol-practice-tasks/TASKS/TASK05-VSAM-BANKING/README.md

 **Option B: Use REPRO with inline data**

 **Important:** Inline DD * data is padded to 80 bytes.
 You must either:
-- Define VSAM with RECORDSIZE(80,80) to match inline format, OR
+- Define VSAM with RECORDSIZE(80,80) to match inline format and add FILLER PIC X(48) to FD ACCT-RECORD in COBOL program, OR
-- Create temporary PS file with exact record length (32 bytes), load data there first, then REPRO to VSAM (see [JCL SAMPLES/DATAVSAM.jcl](../../JCL%20SAMPLES/DATAVSAM.jcl) for example using ICETOOL and IEBGENER methods)
+- Create temporary PS file with exact record length (32 bytes), load data there first, then REPRO to VSAM.
+Example in [JCL SAMPLES/DATAVSAM.jcl](../../JCL%20SAMPLES/DATAVSAM.jcl) uses SORT utility (can also be done with ICETOOL, IEBGENER)

-### Step 3: Prepare Transaction File

 **Option A: Manual upload**